 In order to make continuous improvements in manufacturing, you need to first eliminate the opportunities for errors and/or problems to occur.

-Continuous improvement cannot easily be achieved if you are constantly fire-fighting or being reactive to the
+Continuous improvement cannot easily be achieved if you are constantly fire-fighting or being reactive to the everyday – the whirlwind.
+Here we’ll run through 5 examples of how you can make continuous improvements in manufacturing.

 #1 – Risk